timruffles/js-class/slides/src/core-javascript.md

 ## What's in core

-- Nuts'n'bolts of 'programming in the small'
+- "Programming in the small"
 - Writing JS like a native